 I am an Associate Professor of Organizational Behavior at Stanford’s Graduate School of Business.
 I specialize in computational social science, artificial intelligence, and psychometrics.
 I earned a Ph.D. in psychology from the University of Cambridge, where I pioneered methods of inferring personal attributes and traits from digital footprints.

+Beyond academia, I regularly advise government agencies and leading companies on AI's ethical and practical implications.
+I have testified before entities such as the FTC, the U.S. Equal Employment Opportunity Commission, the E.U.
+Parliament, and the DoJ.
+My work directly informed privacy regulations and resulted in a record $5 billion fine levied on Facebook.
 I was behind the first press article warning against Cambridge Analytica.
 My research exposed the privacy risks they exploited and assessed the effectiveness of their methods, as reported in Levy's book "Facebook: The Inside Story."

 I donate at least 10% of my income to effective charities.
 Perhaps I could inspire you to do the same!